 Eating right and exercising regularly — or even just for an hour each week — can help you reach and maintain a healthy weight.
 Since obesity is linked to countless health risks — heart disease, cancer, type-2 diabetes, and more — it’s a no-brainer that losing weight through exercise will improve your health.

 If you’re ready to take this simple step toward wellness, find your local TITLE Boxing Club today and get your First Shot Free at our boxing or kickboxing classes!
-If you push yourself, you can burn up to 1,000 calories in just one hour, and if you make TITLE a regular part of your week, you’ll see the health benefits in no time.
+If you push yourself, you can burn up to 1,000 calories*, and if you make TITLE a regular part of your week, you’ll see the health benefits in no time.